 Philippe Courtet, Hélène Lorblanchet

-Atger in the 21st Century: The Benefits of Observational Skills in the Arts for Medical Students.
+Atger in the 21st Century: The Benefits of a Keen Eye for Observation in the Arts for Medical Students.

-Due to the current health situation, the conference has been postponed to a later date.
+Due to the health situation, the conference has been postponed to a later date.

 • CANCELLATION - Friday, February 11, 2022